Which proposals does the ICT Investment Approval process apply to?

 How does the ICT Investment Approval process interact with Gateway Review process?

-The financial thresholds are met where a project/programme has:
+The financial thresholds are met where a project/program has:

 - Projects with a total cost estimated to be $30 million or more for procurement or infrastructure or with an estimated total cost of $30 million or more including an ICT component of at least $10 million.

-If a project/programme is assessed by Finance as High Risk (refer to Risk Potential Assessment Tool) the Government may agree to require Gateway reviews at times appropriate to the projects/programmes life cycle.
+If a project/program is assessed by Finance as High Risk (refer to Risk Potential Assessment Tool) the Government may agree to require Gateway reviews at times appropriate to the projects/programs life cycle.